danfmaia/CodeQuery-API/README.md

 ### 1. CoreQuery API (and CodeQueryGPT)

-The **CoreQuery API** itself is the first use case of the CodeQuery API, and it’s the project you’re currently exploring.
+The **CoreQuery API** itself is the first use case of the CodeQuery API, and it's the project you're currently exploring.
 It serves as a powerful development tool, integrating with AI assistants (such as the [**CodeQueryGPT**](#codequerygpt--creating-your-own-custom-gpt-for-using-this-api)) to support developers by providing a structured way to query project files, understand code dependencies, and interact with large codebases.
 This project was developed using a **Test-Driven Development (TDD)** approach to ensure the correctness of the AI-generated code.

 ### 2. SkillChrono